semihkizilsu/antaeus-challange/README.md

 * Customer status added to the Customer model.
 In some cases customer status could be updated to TEMPORARYCLOSED or CLOSED.
 * Exception and REST status codes were handled in the REST API layer.
 Some examples added and these can be improved.
 * Some test methods are developed for testing BillingService.
 New methods can be developed to improve coverage.
+* CurrencyConverter service can be implemented to handle when payment provider throws CurrencyMismatchException exception.
+This service can convert invoice's amount and currency to customer's currency.
+Then charge process of invoice can be retried.